-Moreover, complex dust and gas structures in the interstellar medium around young compact massive clusters have been detected in low metallicity galaxies.
-Recent NIRCam and MIRI imaging of the low-\z galaxy IZw18 \citep{Hirschauer+24} has shown in detail the complexity of the dusty star formation in this extremely metal-poor galaxy (gas-phase oxygen abundance of 3\% solar, see \citealt{Hirschauer+24} and references therein).
-The presence of massive evolved stars, dust-enshrouded stellar objects as well as shells and filaments of dust/gas due to supernovae has been identified.
-As shown in the images of IZw18 presented in \citet{Hirschauer+24}, the dust in and around the stellar clusters could be heated by the strong radiation field, re-radiating in the optical-red and near-infrared wavelength range, and resulting in a flux excess above the stellar+nebular continuum at these wavelengths.
-Flux excess at wavelengths 0.66\range0.86\micron as measured in GN-z11 has already been claimed in the low-\z metal-poor galaxies SBS0335-052E \citep{Reines+08, Adamo+10_SBS} and Haro11 \citep{Adamo+10_Haro11}.
+Moreover, complex dust and gas structures in the interstellar medium around young compact massive clusters have been detected in low-metallicity galaxies.
+Recent NIRCam and MIRI imaging of the low-\z galaxy IZw18 \citep{Hirschauer+24} has shown in detail the complexity of the dusty star formation in this extremely metal-poor galaxy (which has a gas-phase oxygen abundance of 3\% solar, see \citealt{Hirschauer+24} and references therein).
+The presence of massive evolved stars, dust-enshrouded stellar objects, and shells and filaments of dust and/or gas due to supernovae has been identified.
+As is shown in the images of IZw18 presented in \citet{Hirschauer+24}, the dust in and around the stellar clusters could be heated by the strong radiation field, re-radiating in the optical-red and near-infrared wavelength range, and resulting in a flux excess above the stellar+nebular continuum at these wavelengths.
+Flux excess at wavelengths of 0.66\range0.86\micron as measured in GN-z11 has already been claimed in the low-\z metal-poor galaxies SBS0335-052E \citep{Reines+08, Adamo+10_SBS} and Haro11 \citep{Adamo+10_Haro11}.
 Notably, \citet{Adamo+10_SBS} found that many of the young and massive stellar clusters present in SBS0335-052E show flux excesses amounting to 0.2 to 0.5 magnitudes above their predicted stellar continuum at rest-frame \simi0.8\micron.
-These galaxies have a hard radiation field ($>$\,54.4\,eV) as demonstrated by the presence of strong \ion{He}{II}\,1640 and \ion{He}{II}\,4686 emission lines \citep{Kehrig+18, Sirressi+22, Wofford+21}, and even more recently demonstrated by the detection with MIRI spectroscopy of extended mid-infrared [\ion{Ne}{V}]\,14.32\micron line emission, with an ionization potential of 97\,eV, in SBS0335-052E \citep{Mingozzi+25} and IZw18 \citep{Arroyo-Polonio+25}.
+These galaxies have a hard radiation field ($>$\,54.4\,eV), as is demonstrated by the presence of strong \ion{He}{II}\,1640 and \ion{He}{II}\,4686 emission lines \citep{Kehrig+18, Sirressi+22, Wofford+21}, and even more recently demonstrated by the detection with MIRI spectroscopy of extended mid-infrared [\ion{Ne}{V}]\,14.32\micron line emission, with an ionisation potential of 97\,eV, in SBS0335-052E \citep{Mingozzi+25} and IZw18 \citep{Arroyo-Polonio+25}.